pepc-pstates - Man Page

 --dies DIES

 The list can include individual die numbers and die number ranges.
 For example, '0-3,5' would mean dies 0 to 3, and die 5.
 Use the special keyword 'all' to specify all dies.
-This option has to be accompanied by '--package' option, because die numbers are per-package.
+On some systems, die numbers are globally unique, while on other systems they are relative to the package.
+In the latter case, this option has to be accompanied by the '--package' option.

 --packages PACKAGES